-Split airport has flights to Rome Fiumicino, Florence, Naples, Palermo and Catania in the summer.
+Split airport has flights to Rome Fiumicino, Florence, Venice, Milan, Naples, Bari, Palermo and Catania in the summer.

 The port of Zadar in northern Dalmatia has a ferry connection with Ancona in central Italy.
 This route is available starting form the beginning of June and runs until the end of September.
-Vueling Airlines flies from Zadar to Rome Fiumicino in the summer.
+Gomo Viaggi runs ferries from Cesenatico and Pesaro to Zadar during the summer season.